Master List of Hotlines and Mental Health Resources in the Philippines

 *These peer-to-peer online support groups are comprised of fellow Filipinos undergoing mental health ailments such as depression, bipolar disorder, anxiety, and schizophrenia.
 They give advice based on personal experience, but they are not a 24-hour quick response or emergency crisis intervention team.
 Each group has its own set of rules.
 While it helps to reach out to other people for support, online groups should not replace a doctor and proper mental health treatment.

 My name is Kate Alvarez.
 I’ve been a mental health advocate since 2012.
 I founded SOS Philippines after losing a loved one to suicide.
 I’m a survivor of major depressive disorder (MDD) and general anxiety disorder (GAD).
 I collaborate with different mental health groups that I trust.
 Once in a while I appear in events as a guest speaker, but I make sure the MH projects I join include psychiatrists who can explain the medical aspect of mental health.
-While I respect all forms of mental health healing, I’m partial towards the medical-based approach.
+While I respect all approaches to mental well-being, I’m partial towards the medical-based approach if you have a diagnosed illness.

 To answer your frequently asked questions (FAQs), I published this master list of mental health resources in the Philippines.
 I will update this page regularly.
 Feel free to share this page and promote it in your MH events, but please credit me and SOS Philippines.
 Don’t just copy-paste and claim you did all the research.
 It took me years of volunteer work and research to compile all these resources.